OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 You can configure your Office Add-in so that when the equivalent COM add-in is already installed on a user's computer, Office on Windows runs the COM add-in instead of the Office Add-in.
 The COM add-in is called "equivalent" because Office will seamlessly transition between the COM add-in and the Office Add-in according to which one is installed a user's computer.

 > [!NOTE]
-> This feature is available on the following platforms, when connected to an Office 365 subscription:
+> This feature is supported by the following platforms, when connected to an Office 365 subscription:
 > - Excel, Word, and PowerPoint on the web
 > - Excel, Word, and PowerPoint on Windows (version 1904 or later)
 > - Excel, Word, and PowerPoint on Mac (version 13.329 or later)